HL7/US-Core/input/intro-notes/StructureDefinition-us-core-tribal-affiliation-intro.md

 **Profile specific implementation guidance:**

-* 'isEnrolled' is an optional sub-extension for systems that choose to collect this information
+* `isEnrolled` is an optional sub-extension for systems that choose to collect this information